-- New Year's Eve Day

 - New Year's Day

+- Good Friday

 - Memorial Day

 - Fourth of July

 - Labor Day

 - Thanksgiving Day

 - Friday After Thanksgiving Day

 - December 24

 - Christmas Day

 9 month Employees:

 - Memorial Day

 - Labor Day

 - Thanksgiving Day

 - New Year's Day

 Whenever a holiday falls on a Saturday or Sunday, the District Administrator will designate another day as a non-working day.
 In order to be eligible for holiday pay, an employee must be on the active payroll of the District and must have worked his/her full regularly scheduled workday before and after the holiday, unless excused by the Board for a paid leave.
 Employees will be compensated for paid holidays at their normal daily rate.